gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 Useful in systems with multiple or globally distributed databases.
 To manage risk, caching, fallback reads, global load balancing, or circuit breaker pattern may be needed to build in.
 ### CQRS (Command Query Responsibility Segregation)
 Improves system throughput by separating write and read models.
-Can be achieved through an event-driven
+Can be achieved through an event-driven asynchronous architecture.

 Frequently used in microservices to decouple data operations.
 ### Data migrations